J-Pixel/LEMP/README.md

 # LEMP
-LEMP server with wordpress blog on Ubuntu
+LEMP server with wordpress blog on Ubuntu or Centos